nightroman/PowerShellTraps/Basic/ValidateScript-attribute/README.md

 invoked for each item in it.
 In many cases this is a handy feature, it just has to be kept in mind.

-- *Test-4-invoked-for-each-item.ps1* shows multiple invocations of a script.
+- The script *Test-4-invoked-for-each-item.ps1* shows multiple invocations of a script.
 - Microsoft Connect [812137](https://connect.microsoft.com/PowerShell/feedback/details/812137)

 ### ValidateScript does not allow null

 If null is a valid input value then `ValidateScript` cannot be used.

-- *Test-5-value-cannot-be-null.ps1* shows the issue.
+- The script *Test-5-value-cannot-be-null.ps1* shows the issue.
 - Microsoft Connect [812136](https://connect.microsoft.com/PowerShell/feedback/details/812136)

 ---